A doctor may suspect ovarian cancer based on symptoms, a blood test & an image of a suspicious mass.

 How Ovarian Cancer Is Diagnosed

 “The definitive diagnosis is with a tissue diagnosis obtained by removing the ovary during surgery,” says Mylaine Riobe, MD, founder of Riobe Institute of Integrative Medicine.
+Dr. Riobe, board certified in OB/GYN and integrative medicine, is the author of “The Answer to Cancer.”

 “It’s not advised to biopsy the ovary, as the cancer cells can spread, worsening the prognosis,” says Dr. Riobe.